 Research by: Amanda Carlson, Villanova University

 The Anthony Wayne Monument at Valley Forge is located in a grassy area surrounded by trees and facing Wayne’s home in Chester County.
 The bronze statue, supported by a large rectangular base of pink granite, features General Wayne on horseback, emphasizing his role in the military.
 The north side of the pedestal lists the many roles that Wayne filled during his lifetime.
-During 1774, Wayne was the chairman of the Chester County Committee and the deputy of the Provincial Convention.
+During 1774 Wayne was the chairman of the Chester County Committee and the deputy of the Provincial Convention.
 In 1787 he was a member of the Pennsylvania Convention that ratified the U.S. Constitution.
-The north side of the monument also includes places and dates of his birth and death (January 1, 1745 to December 15, 1796).
+The north side of the monument also includes the places and dates of his birth and death (January 1, 1745 - December 15, 1796).
 Another plaque on the south side of the monument quotes the Congressional resolution honoring Wayne’s victory at the Battle of Stony Point in 1779:

 The monument is a duplicate of the Anthony Wayne statue at Stony Brook.

 During the encampment, George Washington relied heavily on Wayne’s leadership, saying “In Wayne the spark of daring might flame into rashness, but it was better to have such a leader and occasionally to cool him to caution than forever to be heating the valor of men who feared they would singe their plooms in battle.”
 Wayne’s duties included recruiting replacement soldiers and providing clothing for the men of the Pennsylvania line.

 This was the first monument constructed by the Commonwealth of Pennsylvania at Valley Forge.
 The Pennsylvania Legislature appropriated $30,000 for the monument and established the Wayne Monument Commission to monitor the project.

 Sculptor - Henry K. Bush-Brown (1857 – 1935)